 Early attempts at aluminum trace circuit boards produced black, charred panels which resembled a poorly executed wood-burning kit project of the seventies.
 The first visually appealing samples featured a 0.020” pitch and resulted in line reductions of between 0.002” and 0.005”.

 Advances in Al-PCBs often came as the result of an inadvertent error.
 For example, early in the development, we would pause the process after each step and closely examine every feature of the test piece.
 By the end of the process, we often were missing whole traces, hidden in the mass of tortured metal.

 We were running late one night and pushed a sample through the processes in rapid succession.
 The result was astonishing and it was our first breakthrough.
-We have since determined which steps must be accelerated.
+We have since determined which steps must be accelerated, which require longer takt times, and which are oblivious about processing time.
 In another example, we mistakenly reversed the image polarity which later provided us with a key to finally unlock the challenge of producing fine line aluminum traces.